redox-os/website/content/news/this-month-250331.md

 ## Kernel Improvements

-- 4lDO2 implemented the `SYS_CALL` system call to allow read/write buffers, simplifying scheme logic for RPC-like calls, unifying the logic, replacing the dup+read/write+close pattern, and technically all scheme calls that don't send or receive file descriptors
+- 4lDO2 implemented the `SYS_CALL` system call to unify several different means of setting or getting parameters or invoking actions on a resource.
+It allows read/write buffers, simplifying scheme logic for RPC-like calls, unifying the logic, replacing the dup+read/write+close pattern, and technically all scheme calls that don't send or receive file descriptors.
 - bjorn3 restored the legacy scheme path format deprecation warnings
 - bjorn3 reduced the verbosity of debug logs on boot

 ## Driver Improvements

-- 4lDO2 added the x86 RTC driver
+- 4lDO2 added the x86 real-time clock (RTC) driver in userspace, moving it out of the kernel.
+ARM and RISC-V RTC still need to be moved.
 - 4lDO2 started to implemented multi-threading support on the NVMe driver
 - bjorn3 updated the Bochs emulator/debugger and USB xHCI drivers to use the `redox-scheme` library
 - bjorn3 updated the `inputd` daemon to use the `redox-scheme` library
 - bjorn3 updated all drivers and daemons to the 0.4 version of the `redox-scheme` library
 - bjorn3 moved the PCI driver spawning to the pci-spawner daemon
-- bjorn3 fixed the `fbbootlogd` daemon crash preventing most system components and drivers from crashing and allows you to login on a serial console
+- bjorn3 fixed the `fbbootlogd` daemon crash which was causing occasional system components and drivers to crash, and it allows you to login on a serial console
 - bjorn3 fixed a random crash on the VirtIO-GPU driver
-- bjorn3 fixed the damage calculation on the terminal drawing
+- bjorn3 fixed the damage calculation on the display drawing
 - bjorn3 improved the virtual terminal creation and fixed a bug where consumers couldn't get a virtual terminal because it was not available
 - bjorn3 improved the handling when the boot framebuffer is missing
-- bjorn3 did many code cleanup
+- bjorn3 did lots of general code cleanup
 - bjorn3 did some refactorings and cleanup on the `inputd` daemon
 - bjorn3 did a code cleanup on the `fbbootlogd` and `fbcond` daemons
 - bjorn3 implemented a global graphics driver to replace the graphics driver on each virtual terminal on the `inputd` daemon